BhekumusaEric/AI-Agent/README.md

 This enhanced version of the AI Agent includes:

-1. **Command-Line Interface (CLI)**: A user-friendly interface that allows you to:
+1. **Multiple Interfaces**:
-   - Configure search parameters
+   - **Web Interface**: A browser-based GUI for easy interaction
-   - Interact with different environments
+   - **Command-Line Interface (CLI)**: A text-based interface for terminal users
-   - View search results in text format
+   - Both interfaces allow you to configure parameters, interact with environments, and visualize results

 2. **Multiple Search Algorithms**:
    - Breadth-First Search (BFS)